SungardAS/porper-core/README.md

 The first user logging into the system will be added as an admin automatically

 ### To invite users
-you have to invite them first and you must be either the admin or the role admin of the role where the new user will belong
+You have to invite them first and you must be either the admin or the role admin of the role where the new user will belong
 ```
-path: /invited_user
-method: POST
-data
-{
+params = {
   "email": "<email_address>",
   "role_id": "<role_id>",
   "is_admin": "<0_or_1>"
 }
+from porper.controllers.invited_user_controller import InvitedUserController
+invited_user_controller = InvitedUserController(connection)
+invited_user_controller.create(access_token, params)
 ```

 ### To find invited users
 ```
-path: /invited_user
-method: GET
+params = {}
+invited_user_controller.find_all(access_token, params)
 ```
 > if you're the admin, it will return all invited users